 Catholicity has always been the cornerstone of Cathedral High School.
 In 1918, Bishop Joseph Chartrand promoted the creation of an all-male Catholic high school for a city that already boasted three Catholic girls' academies.
 The word cathedral comes from the Latin "cathedra" which means the Bishop's chair; wherever the chair, there too was the church.

 Four years of theology classes are a graduation requirement for all Cathedral students.
-Courses in scripture, morality, world religions, church history, social justice, adult living, and marriage complete the theology curriculum.
+Courses in Sacred Scripture, Christology, Paschal Mystery, morality, ecclesiology, sacraments, social justice, and ecumenism complete the theology curriculum.
 The basic tenets of the Catholic faith explained in theology class are frequently inserted into discussions in literature, history, current affairs, and biology.